How Does An Inverter Work

 Recognize the differences between an inverter and a home UPS

 Hence, it is utilized as a backup alternative to creating electricity.
-However, the key difference between an inverter and a UPS -Uninterrupted Power Supply is of the battery size.
+However, the key difference between an inverter and a UPS (uninterrupted power supply) is the battery size.

 For a UPS, depending on the size, you might not be able to power it with a high voltage divide.
 Meanwhile, for the inverter, you will be able to power all your devices with both low and high voltage.